 Adam is a photonics and electronics engineer, working particularly in the field of fibre optics.
-His work at Norce encompasses fibre optic sensing for temperature, strain and structural health monitoring, along with novel techniques for mass and pressure measurement.
+His work at Norce encompasses fibre optic sensing for temperature and acoustic measurement, strain monitoring, and novel techniques for mass and pressure measurement.

 Adam joined Norce following a period as Senior University Teacher at the University of Sheffield, UK, where he led a 12-person teaching team across computing, control and electrical engineering and won substantial Innovate UK funding to revolutionise teaching delivery.
 He is a Senior Fellow of the Higher Education Academy, and holds a Postgraduate Certificate in Teaching for Learning in Higher Education (PGCertTLHE).